ospalh/anki-addons/pages/Download audio.md

 probably have to [add this field](Add audio field.html) to your notes and cards.

-It is possible, but not neccessary, to make use of more then one audio field per note.
-The [detailed rules](Detailed audio field rules.html) describe how to set this up and describes the field selection rules in detail.
+More sophisticated uses are also possible.
+Interested users can look at the [detailed rules](Detailed audio field rules.html) on field selection for hints on how to use more then one pronunciation per note.

 ## Downloading